Multi-Agent Orchestration¶

 Next Steps¶

-- How to Integrate External Agents - A2A integration
+- A2A Protocol - A2A integration

 - Reasoning Strategies - Supervisor strategy details